chairemobilite/transition_qgis/README.md

 ![alt text](docs/screenshots/home_page.png)

 The home page offers the following functionalities :
-- Get the paths loaded in the Transition application.
+- Get all the paths currently loaded in the Transition application.
-- Get the nodes loaded in the Transition application.
+- Get all the nodes currently loaded in the Transition application.
 The results for each request will be displayed as a layer in QGIS.